 and related disciplines, or engage in research in this technological field

-of great demand.
-Some examples of the job options for bioinformatisc graduates
+Some examples of the job options for bioinformatics graduates

 include: research scientist, bioinformatics programmer, physician, project

-manager, database developer and administrator, technical assistant and
+manager, database developer and administrator, bioinformatics scientist, bioinformatics engineer, technical assistant and

 technical sales representative (some of these may require graduate education).